VARNISHING DAY: A MOMENT IN TIME

 A COLLECTIVE ARTWORK DEVISED BY DAVID MACH RA & HUGHIE O’DONOGHUE RA FEATURING THE WORK OF 100 ROYAL ACADEMICIANS

-This year for the first time in the Royal Academy of Arts 252 year history, Varnishing Day couldn’t happen due to Covid-19, and the Summer Exhibition was delayed.
-As a result, 100 Royal Academicians created a piece of work on 1st June; ‘Varnishing Day: a Moment in Time’, to support the RA and thank the Friends of the Royal Academy for their ongoing support.
-It is a unique portfolio of never-seen-before work by some of the most illustrious artists from across the world.
-The portfolio represents the first time in history that the RA’s community of Royal Academicians have collaborated on one piece of work – a taking of the temperature of British art at a crucial time, documenting what our RAs were doing, thinking and making on 1 June 2020.
+In 2020, for the first time in the Royal Academy of Arts 252 year history, Varnishing Day couldn’t happen due to Covid-19, and the Summer Exhibition was delayed.
+As a result, 100 Royal Academicians collaborated on a unique piece of work; ‘Varnishing Day: a Moment in Time’, to commemorate this historic moment, support the RA and thank the Friends of the Royal Academy for their ongoing support.
+It is a unique portfolio of never-seen-before work by some of the world's most illustrious artists.
+It represents the first time in history that the RA’s community of Royal Academicians have collaborated on one piece of work – a taking of the temperature of British art at a crucial time, documenting what our RAs were doing, thinking and making on 1 June 2020.

 The typography is also carefully considered, the package uses two Commercial Type faces throughout (Schnyder and Canela), that are both elegant and contemporary.

 All sales of the portfolio support the RA and help ensure that the RA is here for everyone – long into the future.

 It was produced and co-published for the RA by Hurtwood.